 Birch has won numerous awards for his charitable and civic endeavors.
-In December 2016, St. Jude Children’s Research Hospital honored Joe for 15 consecutive years of participation in the St. Jude Memphis Marathon Weekend since the inaugural event in 2002.
-He has raised in excess of $100,000 during the St. Jude Marathons and Half Marathons.
+In December 2021, St. Jude Children’s Research Hospital named Joe a “Hero Among Us” for twenty consecutive years of participation in the St. Jude Memphis Marathon Weekend since the inaugural event in 2002.

 Diversity Memphis (formerly the National Council of Christians and Jews) named Joe 2008 Humanitarian of the Year along with four other Memphians noted for community service.
 Birch received the 2008 St. Peter the Rock Award for his service to St. Peter Villa, the nursing home and rehabilitation center where Joe’s beloved father spent the last year and a half of his life.
 In 2007, the Metropolitan Inter-Faith Association introduced the Joe Birch Media Award, presented to those who use the tools of communications to enlighten the community about MIFA’s myriad of services.
 Joe was the first winner of the award.